Charities and not-for-profit organizations serving Chestermere are eligible for funding

 - Define the program design and approach in addressing social issues

-- Outline all research and current partnerships
+- Outline all research and current partnerships, and;

 Visit our website to learn more about the most recent grant recipients and previous projects sponsored by these funds.